 Tlatelolco Archaeological Site and Museum

 On a visit to the Plaza of Three Cultures, visitors can visit the archaeological site and church, as well as the site museum.
 It's a place where you can feel the passage of time and how deeply rooted Mexican history is.
 A few of the main highlights of the archaeological site include the Temple of the Paintings, the Temple of Calendrics, the Temple of Ehecatl-Quetzalcoatl, and the Coatepantli, or "wall of snakes," which encloses the sacred precinct.
 The recently opened Tlatelolco Museum houses over 300 artifacts and archaeological remains that were salvaged from the site.

 Location: Eje Central Lázaro Cardenas, corner with Flores Magón, Tlatelolco, Mexico City

-Admission: Admission to the archaeological site is free.
-See more free things to do in Mexico City.
+Admission: Admission to the archaeological site is free, like many other things in the city.
 The museum entrance fee is 20 pesos per person.